jasongaylord/JasonGaylord.com/_posts/2008/11/2008-11-03-aspnet-podcast-app-performance-and-new-cohost.md

 bitly: https://bit.ly/3d4mkmg
 ---

 [Wally](http://www.morewally.com/) just published the [latest ASP.NET Podcast](http://aspnetpodcast.com/CS11/blogs/asp.net_podcast/archive/2008/11/03/asp-net-podcast-show-126-application-performance-and-notatpdc.aspx).
 He also announced that there is a new co-host… [David Penton](http://www.pentonizer.com/).
-For those of you that don’t know Dave, he’s an extremely talented guy and should help to keep Wally in line.
+For those of you that don't know Dave, he's an extremely talented guy and should help to keep Wally in line.
 Keep up the good work guys!